 Teacher Workshop Makes Estuary Science Come Alive

-Virginia teachers take this priceless experience back to their classrooms and transfer knowledge to their students.
+The Takeaway: Virginia teachers take this priceless experience back to their classrooms and transfer knowledge to their students.

 Dozens of fourth-through-sixth-grade educators experienced the Chesapeake Bay ecosystem firsthand during the “Estuary Science for Elementary and Middle School Teachers” workshop.
 They collected water temperature data, pulled a “seine” net to collect tiny aquatic animals, and tested how runoff reacts with different surfaces.
 A record 92 percent of the participants say they will use workshop resources in their classrooms, impacting at least 1800 students.

 “This has been a priceless experience,” says Gabrielle Hurst, a Virginia Beach Public Schools teacher.
 “I want to take it back to my kids so they will be the beneficiaries of my enthusiasm, but also of the great ideas that we got here.”